acentswap/docs2-wiki/README.md

 ### The people's choice

-AcentSwap is the leading decentralized exchange on BNB Smart Chain, with the highest trading volumes in the market (sources: [1](https://www.coingecko.com/en/exchanges/decentralized) [2](https://coinmarketcap.com/rankings/exchanges/dex/)).
+AcentSwap is the leading decentralized exchange on Acent Mainnet, with the highest trading volumes in the market (sources: [1](https://www.coingecko.com/en/exchanges/decentralized) [2](https://coinmarketcap.com/rankings/exchanges/dex/)).

 ### Low fees

 Why pay more?
-AcentSwap runs on BNB Smart Chain, a blockchain with much lower transaction costs than Ethereum or Bitcoin.\
+AcentSwap runs on Acent Mainnet, a blockchain with much lower transaction costs than Ethereum or Bitcoin.\
 Trading fees are lower than other top decentralized exchanges too, so that's a double win for you!

 ### Decentralized